 Sending impersonal emails to gain backlinks may have been the best practice when blogging became popular, but today blogs receive hundreds of inquiries about linking to brands.
 Sending mass emails to all of the blogs in the industry won’t work as well moving forward.
 Brands are much better off-putting in the extra work to build close relationships with a few relevant blogs.

-Big influencers will no longer be worth the cost in 2020.
+Big influencers will no longer be worth the cost.

 Their demographic is often too broad, and the audience that a brand is trying to reach may only make up a small percentage of their following.
 For the same cost of a mega influencer, a brand could afford several micro-influencers.
 Smaller influencers are more affordable, and have more engaged followers, so a brand may see fewer overall impressions, but an increase in relevant Impressions.